Okay, first things first: This is not really surfing. Well, it is and it isn't.

 That's sweating the small stuff, though.
 Go try it, and you'll see how much fun it is.
 Buy some board shorts and go embarrass yourself - I mean, hang 10, broseph.

-The store is located at International Plaza, on the bottom floor near Nordstrom and California Pizza Kitchen.
+The store is at International Plaza in Tampa, on the bottom floor near Nordstrom and California Pizza Kitchen.
 A 30-minute Flowrider session is $20, with various season passes available starting at $100.
 There will be a grand opening party Nov.
 8. (813) 876-6930, adrenalinastore.com.